NTTLimitedRD/plumbery/README.md

     $ python build_all_blueprints.py

 Look at the content of the ``demos``directory to find other similar examples that you may find useful.
+Or jump to `the full documentation of plumbery at
+<https://plumbery.readthedocs.org>` to get all the information you need.

 ## How do I handle a subset of cloud resources?